-Lessor vs Lessee
+What is Lessor vs Lessee?

 The lessor is the legal owner of the asset or property, and he gives the lessee the right to use or occupy the asset or property for a specific period.
 During the contract, the lessor retains the right of ownership of the property and is entitled to receive periodic payments from the lessee based on their initial agreement.
 He must also be compensated for any losses incurred during the contract due to damage or misuse of the asset in question.
 If the asset is sold, the lessor must authorize such a transaction and is entitled to receive any financial gains resulting from the sale.

-Although the lessor retains ownership of the asset, he enjoys reduced rights to the assets in the course of the agreement.
+Although the lessor retains ownership of the asset, he enjoys reduced rights to the asset during the course of the agreement.
 One of these limitations is that the owner, given his limited access to the asset, may only gain entry with the permission of the lessee.
 He must inform the lessee of any maintenance to be done on the asset or property prior to the actual time of the visit.

 The lease agreement is a contract between the lessor vs lessee for the use of the asset or property.
-It outlines the terms of the contract and sets the obligations of the court of law associated with the use of the asset.
+It outlines the terms of the contract and sets the legal obligations associated with the use of the asset.
 Both parties are signatories to the agreement and are required to abide by its rules.
 If either of the parties contravenes the conditions of the lease agreement, the contract can be terminated.

-Capital lease, also referred to as finance lease, is a lease in which the lessee acquires full control of the asset and is responsible for all maintenance and other costs associated with the asset.
+A capital lease, also referred to as a finance lease, is a lease in which the lessee acquires full control and ownership of the asset and is responsible for all maintenance and other costs associated with the asset.
 GAAP requires that this type of lease agreement be recorded on the lessee’s balance sheet as an asset with a corresponding liability.

 This type of agreement is implemented based on the understanding that the seller will immediately lease back the asset from the buyer, subject to an agreed payment rate and period of payment.
 The buyer in this type of transaction may be a leasing company, finance company, insurance company, individual investor, or institutional investor.